2020 Summer Legal Internship Description

 - Organized and prepared to work in a collaborative and team-driven work environment

-- Submit a cover letter, resume, and brief writing sample (no more than five pages) via email and combined as one PDF document with subject line SUMMER INTERN APPLICATION 2019
+- Submit a cover letter, resume, and brief writing sample (no more than five pages) via email and combined as one PDF document with subject line SUMMER INTERN APPLICATION 2020; submit to Yasemin@GJP.org

-- 2Ls – Applications between October 1st, 2018 and February 15th, 2019, decisions will be made on a rolling basis so please submit your materials as early as possible
+- 2Ls and 1Ls – Applications accepted between October 1st, 2019 and February 10th, 2020, decisions will be made on a rolling basis so please submit your materials as early as possible; if all positions are filled before February 10th, we will close applications

 Georgia Justice Project is an equal opportunity, affirmative action employer, which welcomes applicants of all races, ethnicities, genders, and sexual orientations and strongly encourages people with a criminal history and people who have a family member impacted by the justice system to apply.